|Affiliation||Department of Electrical and Electronic Information Engineering|

 Wireless systems hide limitless possibilities that can enrich our lives, as said by the father of wireless communications, Guglielmo Marconi, "It is dangerous to put limits on wireless."
 We are aiming to realize new communication networks through wireless access and multi-hop communications, based on communications theory, network architecture and signal processing.
 Specifically, we undertake research on access control for effectively sharing limited radio resources, network control for cooperative connections and signal processing for high quality communications, for distributed autonomous systems such as sensor and ad hoc networks.

 In wireless networks, especially distributed autonomous networks such as sensor and ad hoc networks, it is crucial to keep connectivity high for delivering more data with low latency, and also to save energy for longer time operation.
 We are aiming to design and build medium access control and topology control protocols so as to utilize and manage wireless resources efficiently for the use of the emerging IoT or trillion sensors universe.

 A sensor which converts physical quantities to electrical signals can be a sensing system and create new services when a lot of sensors are assembling together and connecting each other, besides having processing and communication functions.
-We are aiming to develop new sensing systems exploiting radio wave propagation characteristics such as localization for mobile objects including sensors and persons, and also for resonator’s location estimation in wireless multi-hop power transfer systems.
+We are aiming to develop new sensing systems exploiting radio wave propagation characteristics such as localization for mobile objects including sensors and persons, as well as interference and channel estimation.

 Theme3：Full Duplex Multi-hop Communications